roadmanstinian/cscscardtest/README.md

 memorisation through the paradigm of maximising connections of different parts of the brain on one topic area, and also gameifying the process.

-I hope this is laying the groundwork for learning essential skills (e.g. not dying) in a manner which is for the man who sits there and daydreams when faced with a pen and highlighter.
+I hope this is laying the groundwork for learning essential skills (e.g. not getting yourself or others maimed or unalived) in a manner which is for the man who sits there and daydreams when faced with a pen and highlighter.
 Perhaps, at a stretch, making the possibility of someone with the lowest ability to learn to obtain a CSCS card through integrating every single region of the brain in learning.